Pita factorisation in operadic categories: Decomposition spaces

-We construct a functor $F:C_1\to C_2$ by application of Proposition~\ref{hitrayadiagramma}(2) to a factorisation $f=f_2f_3.$ Observe that the internal commutative triangle in the diagram (\ref{etafunctorial1}) is an object of the category $C_2$ and we take this factorisation $\eta(f)= \eta(f_2)\eta(f_3/f_2)$ as value $F(f_2f_3)$.
-Functoriality of this correspondence follows easily from Proposition \ref{fundamental}(1).
-Indeed, given a morphism (\ref{C1}) we take $w= \omega(\sigma,\id)$ as its image.
+Observe that the inner triangle here is an object of the category $C_2$, and we define $G(f_2\circ f_3)$ to be this factorisation $\eta(f)= \eta(f_2)\circ\eta(f_3/f_2)$.
+Functoriality of this assignment follows directly from the discreteness of $C_2$ (or from Proposition~\ref{fundamental}(1)).